HACKER-OO7/Face-recognition-using--image-processing/README.md

 Recognition, Updating of Attendance in database.

-For More Information View My Project Video
+For More Information View My Project Video and Project Report